 - A. Applicable Authority.
 AS 37.14.009(a), AS 38.05.801, and 11 AAC 99 (key statutes and regulations applicable to Trust land management and disposal). - B. Inconsistency Determination.
 As the proposed negotiated lease is specifically authorized under 11 AAC 99, any relevant provision of law applicable to other state lands is inapplicable to this action if it is inconsistent with Trust responsibilities accepted by the State under the Alaska Mental Health Enabling Act (P.L.
 84-830, 70 Stat.
 709 (1956)) as clarified by AS 38.05.801 and Alaska Mental Health Trust land regulations (11 AAC 99).
 11 AAC 99 includes determinations that certain State statutes applicable to other State land do not apply to Trust land unless determined by the Executive Director, on a case-by-case basis, to be consistent with 11 AAC 99.020.
 The State Statutes deemed inconsistent with Trust management principles and inapplicable to Trust land by these regulations have not been applied to this decision or this action, including, but not limited to, AS 38.04 (Policy for Use and Classification of State Land Surface), AS 38.05.035 (Powers and Duties of the Director), AS 38.05.300 (Classification of Land), AS 38.05.945 (Notice), AS 38.05.946 (Hearings), and 11 AAC 02 (Appeals). - XI.
 Trust Authority Consultation.
 The Alaska Mental Health Trust Resource Management Committee was consulted on October 21, 2020.
 The Committee recommended that the proposed transaction be forwarded to the Alaska Mental Health Trust Board of Trustees.
 The Board of Trustees was consulted on November 18, 2020, and the Board of Trustees concurred with the proposed lease. - XII.
 Best Interest Decision.
 Given the information above and the information contained in the complete record, the Executive Director finds that the proposed transaction is in the best interest of the Trust, subject to the terms and conditions addressed in this decision.
 The decision is based upon the consideration of the five Trust management principles set out in 11 AAC 99.020 and is in full compliance with 11 AAC 99.
 This decision does not preclude the TLO from determining that an alternative proposal will serve the best interest of the Trust.
-A future determination of that nature will require a best interest decision specific to the proposal. - A. Non-competitive Disposal Determination.
+A future determination of that nature will require a best interest decision specific to the proposal.

+Non-competitive Disposal Determination.
 11 AAC 99.020 (d) allows for the disposal of Trust land through a competitive basis, unless the Executive Director in consultation with the Trust Authority, determines in a written decision required by 11 AAC 99.040 that a non-competitive disposal is in the best interest of the Trust and its beneficiaries.
-If another party submits a qualified offer as explained in Section XIII, the Executive Director may consider a competitive sale under the authority of this decision.
-The applicant owns the mineral estate corresponding the with surface lands under this proposal.
-Conducting a competitive disposal would be contrary to the applicant successfully developing the lands herein and would prevent the Trust from receiving royalty on production.
+This non-competitive disposal is in the Trust's best interest because this authorization is essential to FGMI's operational plans to realize the benefits of mine development phases nine and ten, which has already been determined in the best interest of the Trust and its beneficiaries.
+A competitive disposal would be contrary to the applicant successfully developing the lands herein and would prevent the Trust from receiving royalty on production.